ratijas/dropSQL/README.md

 Data blocks contain continuous sequence of table records and 'alive'/'removed' mark.

-Storage driver allows inserting new records and deleting, updating and selecting records by ID, as well as creating and deleting tables.
+Storage driver allows inserting, deleting, updating and selecting records by internal ID, as well as creating and dropping tables.

+# Roadmap

+Things we dream of, but have not implemented yet include:

+- Cursor API to use dropSQL from code.
+For now only CLI is really usable.
+- Sub-queries as expressions, like `... /where name = (/select ... from ...) /drop`.
+- Unary operators.
+Even negative numbers have to be writen as `0-N`.
+- Type inference for result row set.
+- Primary keys and indexes.

 # setup.py